anzuan04/InfiniteCalculator/Infinite_Calculator/CODE_DESCRIPTION.md

                 int carry = 1

-            > Concatenate each ret->number, and handle the carry if the result is greater than or equal to 10.
+            > Iterate each ret->number, and handle the carry if the result is greater than or equal to 10.

         5. add DOT to ret